 An aggregate function returns a result calculated not from a single row but rather aggregated from data contained in a set of rows, or from information about a set of rows.
-An aggregate function may appear in - the <selection list> portion of a SELECT clause, - an ORDER BY clause, or - a HAVING clause.
+An aggregate function may appear in

 s-Server features the following aggregate functions: